|

 (‘\ ’).
 As a consequence of the way

-values are split into words, matched, and then joined, a construct like
+values are split into words, matched, and then joined, the construct

 :N pattern